 "When I see staff in the corridors at their doors when I am moving from class to class, it helps to feel safer - the corridors can be really busy.
-S1 Student - February 2023 Student relationship with the curriculum is a key to effective classroom management.
+S1 Student - February 2023 Student relationships with the curriculum is a key to effective classroom management.
 To allow all pupils to access the curriculum it is vital that work undertaken is appropriate to learner needs.
 Appropriate pace and challenge are essential ingredients to meeting learner needs.
-Positive teacher-pupil relationships are key to good behaviour and these relationships can significantly affect pupil effort and academic behaviour.
+Positive teacher-pupil relationships are key to a positive learning environment and these relationships can significantly affect pupil effort and outcomes for all learners.

 As a school, staff at Hyndland work exceptionally hard to foster a climate of respect and nurture which helps to ensure that all pupils are included, responsible, respected and are achieving within the classroom.
-There are many ways in which all staff can be proactive in fostering a culture of positive behaviour within the classroom.
+There are many ways in which all staff can be proactive in fostering a culture of positive relationships within the classroom.